Arc-Computer/arc-memory/issue1-plan.md

   - [x] Troubleshooting guide for common issues

 ### 5. Add Validation Tests
-- [ ] Create validation tests for the Arc Memory environment
+- [x] Create focused validation tests for the Arc Memory environment
-- [ ] Include tests for dependency checking
+  - [x] Add tests for dependency checking using the new dependencies.py module
-- [ ] Add tests for database initialization and error handling
+  - [x] Add tests for database initialization and error handling
-- [ ] Ensure CI/CD tests cover different environments
+  - [x] Create a GitHub Actions workflow to validate installation in different environments
+  - [x] Ensure tests can be run during CI/CD to catch environment-related issues

 ### 6. Testing and Verification
 - [ ] Test all changes in different environments